Templates · Net Worth

 Follow these steps to get the most out of this template.

-List every asset: checking/savings accounts, investment accounts, retirement accounts (401k, IRA), real estate (estimated market value), vehicles, crypto, and valuable personal property.
+List every asset: checking, savings, investment and retirement accounts, real estate (estimated value), vehicles, crypto, and anything valuable.

-List every liability: mortgage balance, student loans, car loans, credit card balances, personal loans, and any other debts.
+List every debt: mortgage, student loans, car loans, credit cards, personal loans, everything.

-Update values on the first of each month — even estimates are better than not tracking.
+Update on the first of each month — even rough estimates are better than not tracking at all.

-Set annual net worth goals and track whether you are on pace.
+Set yearly net worth goals and check whether you are on pace.

 Who this template is for

-Anyone who wants to understand their complete financial picture beyond just income.
+Anyone who wants to see their full financial picture, not just their paycheck.

 People at any stage of life who want to track financial progress over time.